Facts About Rabbits

 Permanent removal of rabbits is not often possible because rabbits breed so frequently.
 However, modifying their habitats may help drive them away.
 These critters need shelter near their feeding areas, so removing thick piles of brush, trimming shrubs, and keeping your property closely mowed will reduce their hiding places.
 To protect your gardens, installing a small chicken wire fence around their perimeters will help, just make sure the fence is firmly planted in the ground.
 Repellents, pesticides, and traps are also options and can be purchased at your local hardware store.

-Benefits of Professional Rabbit Pest Control
+What are the Benefits of Professional Rabbit Pest Control?

 A pest management professional has the education, equipment and skills necessary to effectively address a rabbit problem.
 Finding and treating the rabbits can be challenging, especially if they are loose in your yard.
 A pest management professional provides their expertise to identify the pest problem and determine the best possible solution to resolve the rabbit nuisance.